dirckvdende/dirckvdende.github.io/collections/_research/master-thesis.md

 *The thesis has not yet been added to the LIACS thesis repository.
 Once this is the case a link to the full thesis will be added here.*

 My supervisors and I also wrote a paper based on the thesis.
-It can be found here:
+Click below to find it:

 {% include center-button.html href="https://inspirehep.net/literature/2964963" text="Paper: Quantum Physics using Weighted Model Counting" icon="link" %}